GoldenStack/trove/.github/README.md

 ```

 ## API
-For the simple usages of this library, you can just see the usages section above.
+For the simple usages of this library, you can just see the Usage section above.
 However, if you wish to add your own implementations, the following text should help you.

 #### Adding your changes